Your Role in Creating Alzheimer's and Dementia Care Plan for Your Loved One in Fargo, ND

 - This is also a good time to create an emergency contact plan that includes family members and their medical care team.

-- As part of your loved one's dementia care plan, you should work with your family to determine who will be responsible for each phase of their care and when they will be needed.
+- As part of your loved one's plan, you should work with your family to determine who will be responsible for each phase of their care and when they will be needed.
 It is very important that you create a plan now but remember you may have to change it as your loved one's condition changes.

 Never Let Your Loved One's Condition Stop the Fun!

 While your loved one may not be able to remember everything during the early stages of dementia, there is one vital thing you need to keep in mind.
 You should never let their condition preclude them from having fun.
 This is an excellent time for a little good old-fashioned family bonding time.
 Gather the family, go on trips together, play board games, watch movies, create tasty meals together, and reminisce over the family photo album.
-Not only are these activities fun for everyone, but they will also stimulate your loved one's brain, which is a vital part of any dementia care plan.
+Not only are these activities fun for everyone, but they will also stimulate your loved one's brain, which is a vital part of any care plan.

 Assumption Is Your Worst Enemy!